-Definition of vicarious trauma
+Definition of secondary traumatisation

 "Trauma" is an ancient Greek word meaning wound or injury.
 In psychology, trauma refers to a severe psychological injury.
 Trauma often arises from experiences where a person is subjected to significant threat and helplessness.
-21 Vicarious trauma is the effect of being exposed to someone else's trauma - trauma that a person has not personally experienced, but he or she has learned about from others.
+Secondary traumatisation is the impact of knowledge about another person's traumatic experience on your own psyche; i.e., a trauma that you did not experience yourself.
+This occurs usually at a distance from the original trauma and unconscious.

-Vicarious trauma is also known by a handful of other names, including:
+Secondary traumatisation is also known by a handful of other names, including:

-- Secondary traumatisation
+- Vicarious traumatisation

 - Secondary trauma

 - Second-hand trauma

-- Secondary traumatic stress